4-co/imdb/README.md

 - Use the native (SQL) API
 - Use a separate container for your key-value cache than your operational data
 - Use an efficient partition hash that distributes storage and access evenly (int mod x works well for numeric keys)
-- Use indexing [policies](https://docs.microsoft.com/en-us/azure/cosmos-db/index-policy) to turn off indexing for the value in a key-value store
+- Use indexing [policies](https://docs.microsoft.com/en-us/azure/cosmos-db/index-policy) to turn off indexing for the values in a key-value store
 - Use direct access by ID and partition key for single document reads
 - Use Cosmos DB [TTL](https://docs.microsoft.com/en-us/azure/cosmos-db/time-to-live) to automatically remove old items
 - Use Cosmos DB [change feed](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) to extract values into other systems